steatgolf/Kubernetes-GitOps/README.md

     This command will provision the necessary infrastructure on your cloud provider, including the Kubernetes cluster.

 4.  **Authenticate with EKS cluster:**
-    Once the Kubernetes cluster is provisioned, you will need to authenticate with EKS cluster using `AWS cli`.
+    Once the Kubernetes cluster is provisioned, you will need to authenticate with EKS cluster using `AWS CLI`.
     Authentication & Authorization: It uses your AWS credentials to authenticate with EKS and fetch details about the specified cluster.
      ```bash
     aws eks update-kubeconfig \